MattKuebrich/zms-tools/README.md

 ### Other Notes:

-* The converter saves an entire OPM bank of 128 instruments every time, even if only a few instruments are converted.
+* zms2opm saves an entire OPM bank of 128 instruments every time, even if only a few instruments are converted.
 The others will just be empty.
 This works best when importing them into VOPM.

 # Similar projects
 * [opm2mml by exodusmodules](https://nfggames.com/forum2/index.php?topic=5992.0)